 The primary cause for gum disease is poor oral hygiene.
 This in turn leads to accumulation of a bacterial matrix around the gum line (also, called dental plaque).
 This can cause the gums to inflame, redden and also bleed.
 This is an early stage of gum disease and is called gingivitis.
-In addition to poor oral hygiene, other contributory factors for gum disease include poor nutrition and also underlying medical issues (e.g. such as diabetes).
+In addition to poor oral hygiene, other contributory factors for gum diseases include poor nutrition and also underlying medical issues (e.g. such as diabetes).

-In some cases, gum disease can progress to a more serious condition called periodontitis.
+In some cases, gum diseases can progress to a more serious condition called periodontitis.
 The gum tissue separates from the tooth structure creating a periodontal pocket.
 Microbes can colonize these periodontal pockets causing further inflammation to the gums leading to progressive bone loss.

 Gingivitis – what is it?